• Free shipping on all orders

 Difficulty Level: Easy

 This plastic water bottle maze is a great way to upcycle water bottles.
 All you have to do is cut both ends of the water bottles and tape them together.
-You can get really creative with how you design your maze by cutting holes in the middle of the water bottles to create different tunnel exits.
+You can get creative with how you design your maze by cutting holes in the middle of the water bottles to create different tunnel exits.
 While it’s not completely necessary, you can use a push pin to poke small holes in the water bottles for added ventilation.

 8. Hamster Ball Pit Maze Obstacle